hendricius/the-bread-code/basics/tools.md

 You definitely want to have baking paper to avoid the dough to stick on the surface you will bake on.
 Instead of baking paper, you can buy a silicone baking mat which can be reuse oven and over, but it cannot be used inside a dutch oven.

 ### Kitchen Scale
-A kitchen scale is very useful even if it's no necessary, and if you are thinking to buy it, buy one very precise.
+A kitchen scale is very useful even if it is not necessary, and if you are thinking to buy it, buy one very precise.
 Bread is an activity very close to chemistry, and most of the time you want to follow the quantities you find in the recepies.

-### Dish cloth
+### Tea towel
-You need at least one dish cloth either for cover the dough during the fermentation or to use in the proofing basket.
+You need at least one 100% cotton tea towel either for cover the dough during the fermentation or to use in the proofing basket.

 ### Colander/Strainer
-In case you don't have a [Banneton Proofing Basket](#banneton-proofing-basket), you can use a strainer with a [Dish cloth](#dish-cloth) in it to make the dough does the last raising before to bake it.
+In case you don't have a [Banneton Proofing Basket](#banneton-proofing-basket), you can use a strainer with a [Tea towel](#tea-towel) in it to make the dough does the last raising before to bake it.

 ### Cutter Slashing Tool
 After many cuts in the dough I guarantee that this tool is woth the cost of it.
 You cut the formed dough before bake it allow the bread to grow properly during the baking.
 Alternativelly you can buy spare razor blades only.